-Our Respect Life Office hosted a gathering of more than 50 faith leaders on April 26 at the Knights of Columbus Hall in downtown Denver.
+Our Respect Life Denver hosted a gathering of more than 50 faith leaders on April 26 at the Knights of Columbus Hall in downtown Denver.
 Archbishop Samuel J. Aquila of the Archdiocese of Denver and Jenny Kraska of the Colorado Catholic Conference rallied the leaders of the different Christian faith communities to unite on protecting the sanctity of life, traditional marriage and religious freedom.
 The leaders also learned about participating in the state legislative process.

 Catholic Charities' Parish and Community Relations has been reaching out to faith communities over the past year to find areas of common ground.
 That common ground has led us to focus on religious liberty; defending life from conception to natural death; and marriage between a man and a woman.
 Another theme that has developed is how faith communities can work together to address the needs in our community, such as homelessness and fatherless families.